bluecollarcoders/master-mind-reach-gulp/README.md

 **Tech used:** HTML, CSS, JavaScript, along with Bootstrap,Gulp and Axios.

 My process in building the game was first to use a wireframe for the layout.
 I didn't stick to close to the layout.
 I just used it as a guide line.
 I then used bootstrap to get a layout quickly.
 I focused most of my attention to Javascript and programming the game.
-I took in consideration the role I'm interviewing which is an SRE.
+I took in consideration the role I'm interviewing for which is an SRE.
 I used gulp to make the site faster and take less time loading.
 I used gulp to automate the process of minifying the javascript, css, and images.
 This allows for faster page speed.

 ## Optimizations